 Sharing my passion and knowledge in creative and vibrant ways in the classroom with aspiring artists is important to me.
-I am classically trained with concentrations in American and Vaganova ballet technique and a variety of modern techniques with special focus in Horton.
+I am classically trained with concentrations in American ballet technique and a variety of modern techniques with special focus in Horton.
 I also integrate foundations of improvisation and choreography into my work with students so they may feel confident as they integrate their own individual quality as a dance artist to their practice of modern technique.

 My work includes an understanding of the body’s composition and physiology so that a dancer may directly relate how to apply movement organically on their own body as they work to execute proper technique, rather than forcing it onto the body.

 I approach material being taught by encouraging open communication not only from myself to students, but with the students to me, and students with one another.
 I ask questions to create an environment that fosters a community of learners who feel comfortable exploring concept and movement as they work to their desired goals.